Suvink/docs-choreo-dev/en/developer-docs/docs/integrate-and-manage-external-services/integrate-and-manage-gen-ai-services.md

 To view or update a GenAI service, follow these steps.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
-2. In the left navigation menu, click **Dependencies** and then click **GenAI Services**.
+2. In the left navigation menu, click **Resources** and then click **GenAI Services**.
 This lists all the GenAI services you have created.
 3. Click on a service to view or update its details.
     - **General Details**: Displays service metadata.
 For example, the service name, overview, labels, etc.
     - **Service Definition**: Displays the service definition.
 To update the definition, click **Upload** and select the new definition file.